This Vegan Lobster Roll is a fun and healthy twist on a New England classic. It's the perfect sandwich for summer, ready in just 15 minutes!

 - Note 1: Hearts of palm are key for that lobster texture here.
 But you can also just use more chickpeas if you prefer.

 - Note 2: Sorry, it’s not a NEW ENGLAND lobster roll without Old Bay.
 This spice blend is a classic, though it is a bit salty so I used less and added more smoked paprika and garlic powder.
-You could make the spice blend yourself if you prefer--I recommend this Old Bay seasoning recipe if you do.
+You could make the spice blend yourself if you prefer--try this Old Bay seasoning recipe.

 - Note 3: Dulse flakes give the vegan lobster a seafood-y flavor.
 They are optional, but I highly recommend them.
-You could alternatively use kelp flakes.
+You could alternatively use kelp flakes or a crumble nori sheet.

 - Category: Entree